Phoenix Mediation Lawyer

 Some mediators may be attorneys but are not very experienced with complex family law issues.
 We always recommend that you retain an experienced mediation attorney to mediate complex family law cases.

-Some psychologists and counselors also serve as private mediators.
-They can often provide you with excellent services regarding custody and parenting issues, although most of them do not address child support, property, and other financial issues.
+Some psychologists and counselors also provide limited mediation services.
+They can often provide you with excellent services regarding legal decision making (legal custody) and parenting issues, although most of them do not address child support, property, and other financial issues.

 Mediation may be an excellent alternative to assist you in resolving all or a portion of the issues in your divorce proceeding or other family law case.
 If you are interested in retaining a private mediator, we highly recommend that you retain a qualified Phoenix mediation lawyer licensed in the State Of Arizona to serve as your mediator.
 Our office provides mediation services, and we will be happy to assist you with settling your case and avoiding lengthy and expensive litigation.